live-keys/livekeys/doc/pages/plugin-live.md

 ```

 The type can be anything used to intuitively describe the value.
 It does not have to match a qml type.
-If an option is required and is missing when Live CV is called, then Live CV will exit, and a help text will be
+If an option is required and is missing when Livekeys is called, then Livekeys will exit, and a help text will be
 displayed to the user.

 {qmlProperty:string version}